About Special Needs Jungle Ltd

-SNJ is a member of Genetic Alliance UK and the Council for Disabled Children.
+SNJ is a member of the Disabled Children’s Partnership, Genetic Alliance UK and the Council for Disabled Children.
 SNJ is also a member of the National Council for Voluntary Organisations.

 If you have a story to tell or know of a great resource you think others should know about, get in touch - we'd love to hear from you.